 Above all you’ve got to be realistic.
 Don’t miss out on a great holiday because you are searching for a lower price that doesn’t exist.
 There are some absolutely fantastic bargains out there, but you’re never going to get 14 nights in a 5* resort in Mauritius for £199, no matter how hard you look.

 Lastminute.com is of course the original destination for last-minue deals.
-Well worth a look for flights, holiday packages and their top secret hotel deals are a particular favourite of the Moneymagpies.
-Browse the site here.
+It’s well worth a look for flights and holiday packages – their top secret hotel deals are a particular favourite of the Moneymagpies.

 If you’re looking for a package holiday, there are loads of places to choose from.
-Teletext Holidays has fantastic value breaks on offer all year round.
-Great for families, they currently have a huge selection of last-minute holiday deals and prices to popular European destinations from just £1200pp for seven nights.
+Teletext Holidays (yes, it’s still a thing – it’s just moved from your TV to online!) has fantastic value breaks on offer all year round, and deposits as low as £49pp.
+Great for families, they have a huge selection of last-minute holiday deals to popular European destinations – we’s snap up five nights in the Algarve from £99pp, if we were you.

 Easyjet Holidays is always a good place to check for good deals.
-They’re currently running exclusive offers that will see you saving up to £200 per booking.
-The offers range from three to five-star hotels from gorgeous locations including Benidorm, Egypt, Madiera and more.
+The offers on the site range from three to five-star hotels in locations including Benidorm, Egypt, Madeira, and more.
 Flights leave from all over the UK and there are some really great deals to be had!

 When it comes to accommodation, if you’re looking for hotels we really like Hotels.com and LateRooms.
 Both have special offers running almost all the time, and discounted prices on stunning hotels all over the world.
 Both well worth a look!

-If you want to go self-catered take your pick from loads of private villas in hundreds of destinations at Holiday Lettings.
+If you want to go self-catered, you can take your pick from loads of private villas in hundreds of destinations at Holiday Lettings.
 All the properties are really competitively priced, and most offer substantial discounts if you’re prepared to travel slightly out of season.
-If you’re a big family, or travelling together with another family – this can often be a really cheap option for accommodation.
+If you’re a big family, or travelling together with another family, this can often be a really cheap option for accommodation.
+You should also check out Airbnb and HomeAway.

-For even more good deals on package holidays, hotels and more try group buying sites like Groupon and Mighty Deals offer fantastic holiday discounts with savings reaching over 70%.
-With holidays across the world including the UK, Thailand, Europe and more gorgeous locations, you’re always bound to find something that tickles your fancy for an absolute bargain.
+For more deals on package holidays and hotels, sites like Groupon, Discount Experts and Wowcher offer fantastic holiday discounts with savings reaching over 70%.
+With holidays across the world including the UK, Thailand, Europe and more, you’re always bound to find something that tickles your fancy for an absolute bargain.

 This is our fab flight comparison tool – it’s very easy to use.
 Just enter the destinations you want to fly between, the dates on which you’d like to fly, and the number of people who are flying.
 It will compare hundreds of deals from different airlines in a matter of seconds!